mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 ```

 !!! tip "Tip"
-    We also provide functions to print state estimation results, such as estimated values and residuals.
+    We also provide functions to print or save state estimation results, such as estimated values and residuals.
 For more details, users can consult the [Power and Current Analysis](@ref PMUSEPowerCurrentAnalysisManual) section of this manual.

 ---